What is this outlet with test and reset buttons?

 - Old or ungrounded electrical wiring

-GFCI outlets “weigh” the power in and out
+GFCI outlets “weigh” the power coming in and going out

 Test and reset for peace of mind